This is article #47 out of 50 in The Startup Marketing Playbook.

 Once you have selected an integration path, there are a few other considerations:

 While the initial objective of the integration is to get new Targets and MQLs into the CRM, once they are there and interacting, you’ll want to log all of their activity.
-For example, when a sales rep emails an Opportunity, that email will be logged in the CRM (automatically by a tool like Cirrus).
+For example, when a sales rep emails an Opportunity, that email will be logged in the CRM (automatically by a tool such as Cirrus).
 That logged email should ultimately be stored in the marketing automation system as well.
 If marketing wants to build a list of all Opportunities that have not had any engagement in the last 30 days, contacts can be included based upon that logged email activity.

 Opportunity and customer activity syncing to CRM